You’ve seen the ads, and it seems like a compelling promise: Save thousands of dollars in interest payments.

 One of the major perks about federal student loans is the option for student loan forgiveness.
 Whether through the Public Service Loan Forgiveness (PSLF) program or with an income-driven repayment plan, there are several ways that federal student loan borrowers can legally get their student loans forgiven.

 Have you worked for 10 years in the public sector?
 You may be eligible for PSLF.
 Still, have a balance on an income-driven plan after 20 to 25 years?
 Your remaining balance will be forgiven (though you’ll likely be hit with a tax bill in this case).
-There’s even student loan discharge if you end up disabled.
+There’s even student loan discharge if you are disabled.

 These options are not available to you after you refinance federal student loans.
-When you refinance you’re taking out a “refinancing loan” that pays off your current student loans.
+When you refinance, you’re taking out a “refinancing loan” that pays off your current student loans.

 If you’re not working in the public sector and the idea of paying your loans for 20 to 25 years makes you cringe, student loan forgiveness probably isn’t in your future.
 If you’re absolutely sure that this is not a route you want to pursue, refinancing could be a better fit to reduce your interest rates and help you pay off your student loan debt faster.
 Federal education loans have fixed rates, so refinancing is one way to get a different, lower rate.

 2. Your job is (fairly) stable

-Job security is a thing of the past and there are no guarantees for anyone.
+Job security is a thing of the past, and there are no guarantees for anyone.
 Can you refinance federal student loans?
 Your job should be fairly stable if you want to refinance your student loans.
 You’ll need the income from your job to get approved for refinancing and then to make the appropriate payments on your new loan.